 It’s important to point out that finances aren’t the only factor to consider when choosing a profession.
 Personal satisfaction and a sense that you’re fulfilling your calling are important as well.

-That said, physical therapists need a plan to pay off their student loans.
+That said, those who choose a physical therapy occupation need a plan to pay off their student loans.
 Even in states where it doesn’t seem to make sense to be a physical therapist, you may be able to change that with your student loan strategy.

-Student Loan Planner has done over 2,000 student loan consults for clients with over $500 million of student loans.
-Student Loan Planner consultants can help you figure out the optimal path in just one hour.
+Student Loan Planner® has consulted on over $2.6 billion of student loan debt.
+Student Loan Planner® consultants can help you figure out the optimal path in just one hour.
 Book a student loan consultation today.